NodeBB-Community/nodebb-plugin-frontend-async/README.md

 ```
 Why both `dependencies` and `peerDependencies`?
 That's because of different behavior in npm v2 and npm v3.
 You can read more about the issue and the workaround in [this blog post](https://codingwithspike.wordpress.com/2016/01/21/dealing-with-the-deprecation-of-peerdependencies-in-npm-3/)

-**Don't forget to Enable the plugin in the Admin panel after installing.**
+**Don't forget to Enable the plugin in the Admin panel after installing.
+And to instruct your plugin users to do that little extra step!**
 #### Information
 The plugin:
 1. doesn't modify any source of NodeBB